ninux/csa/notes/parameters.md

-A obvious thing is that the parameters modified by `ref` must be initialised whereas parameters modified with `out` do not have to be initialised (they can be initilised).
+A obvious thing is that the parameters modified by `ref` must be initialised whereas parameters modified with `out` do not have to be initialised (they can be initialised).